NCAR/HPC-Docs/docs/environment-and-software/user-environment/spack/spack.md

 **Concretization and installation**

-As indicated above, Spack can be *very* complex and often requires iteration to behave as indented - this is certainly the case with PETSc.
+As indicated above, Spack can be *very* complex and often requires iteration to behave as intended - this is certainly the case with PETSc.
 Below we walk through some common issues and their resolution.

 As a first attempt, we use the `spec` subcommand to inspect the results of Spack's concretization.
 Inspecting the output of `spack spec -I -l petsc %oneapi@2023.2.1 ^cray-mpich@8.1.27` shows an incompatible mix of compilers are chosen for PETSc and some of its dependencies. (expand the box below for full details).
 ??? danger "Simple `spack spec` concretization - *FAILS*"